-We do not expect a derivatives dealer to make the daily mid-market mark (or valuation) available to a derivatives party for a derivative that is cleared through a regulated clearing agency because we expect that derivatives parties will already be able to access valuation information from the clearing agency.
-However, we would expect the derivatives dealer to notify the derivatives party of its right to request and receive the clearing agency's daily mid-market mark.
+We do not expect a derivatives dealer under subsection 20(1) to make the daily mid-market mark (or valuation) available to a derivatives party for a derivative that is cleared through a regulated clearing agency because we expect that derivatives parties will already be able to access valuation information from the clearing agency.
+However, we do expect the derivatives dealer to notify the derivatives party of its right to request and receive the clearing agency's daily mid-market mark.